qsys-sd/qrwc/README.md

 - pollingInterval - A polling rate will be set of 350, or roughly 3 times a second
 - componentFilter - All scriptable components in the design will be fetched from the core
 - timeout - The timeout will be set to 5000ms
+- logger - QRWC will not log anything

 #### Connection handling

-- Qrwc provides a `disconnected` event that is triggered when the WebSocket connection is closed
+Qrwc provides a `disconnected` event that is triggered when the WebSocket connection is closed.

-- This cleans up all listeners attached to the instance / intervals / classes
+Qrwc automatically cleans up all listeners attached to the instance / intervals / classes when the `disconnected` event fires.

-- You should create a new WebSocket & instance of Qrwc to reconnect after disconnection
+You should create a new WebSocket & instance of Qrwc to reconnect after disconnection.

 ```typescript
 qrwc.on('disconnected', (reason: string) => {